Syagrius: End of Roman Gaul

 Despite being isolated from the surviving portions of the Roman Empire, Syagrius managed to maintain a degree of Roman authority in northern Gaul for twenty years, and his state outlived the end of the Western Empire itself, the last Emperors being overthrown or killed in 476 and 480.
-Syagrius managed to hold off the neighbouring Salian Franks, who were internally divided under kings including Childeric.
+Syagrius managed to hold off the neighboring Salian Franks, who were internally divided under kings including Childeric.
 However, it is known that Childeric had previously come to the aid of the Gallo-Romans, joining a certain officer named Paul in operations against Saxons who at one point seized Angers.

 Upon Childeric's death in 481 his son Clovis succeeded him.
 While Childeric had seen no need to overthrow the last Roman foothold in the west, Clovis assembled an army, issued a challenge, and met Syagrius's forces.
 Few details are known of the subsequent clash, the Battle of Soissons, but Syagrius was decisively defeated and fled.
 His domain passed to the Franks.

 As Edward Gibbon later wrote, "It would be ungenerous, without some more accurate knowledge of his strength and resources, to condemn the rapid flight of Syagrius, who escaped after the loss of a battle to the distant court of Toulouse."
 Toulouse was the capital of Alaric II, king of the Visigoths.
 Intimidated by the victorious Franks, the Visigoths imprisoned Syagrius, then surrendered him to Clovis.
 He died not long after, stabbed in secret according to Gregory of Tours.